Speed of light

-All forms of electromagnetic radiation, including visible light, travel in vacuum at the speed c.
-For many practical purposes, light and other electromagnetic waves will appear to propagate instantaneously, but for long distances and sensitive measurements, their finite speed has noticeable effects.
+For long distances and sensitive measurements, the finite speed of light has noticeable effects.
 Much starlight viewed on Earth is from the distant past, allowing humans to study the history of the universe by viewing distant objects.
 When communicating with distant space probes, it can take hours for signals to travel.
 In computing, the speed of light fixes the ultimate minimum communication delay.
-The speed of light can be used in time of flight measurements to measure large distances to extremely high precision.
+The speed of light in vacuum can be used in time of flight measurements to measure large distances to extremely high precision.